input-output-hk/plutus-pioneer-program/docs/week7.rst

 Code Example 1
 ~~~~~~~~~~~~~~

+Let's define the game, and then code it.

-Let's imagine that, at the start of the game, Alice and Bob have put down a certain amount of money.
+We can imagine that, at the start of the game, Alice and Bob have put down a certain amount of money.
 The winner takes it all.

 The game starts with Alice posting her hash, as described above.
 Bob, if he plays along, will post his own choice.